WoutervdVijver/skin-care/README.md

 # skin-care

+Discern the type of cancer from an image of a mole

 ## Description
 In this project I was tasked with creating a neural network that can identify images of skin lesions in 7 classes and with deploying this model.
 This project was based on [This Kaggle Challenge](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000?select=HAM10000_metadata.csv).
 The neural net is inspired on the [AlexNet](https://dl.acm.org/doi/10.1145/3065386) architecture.
 I had about 10 days to finish this project.